About the Campaign

 Fundraising Continues: Goals for the Coming Year and Opportunities to Help

-Fund Raising has begun in earnest for the next phase of the project, bringing all the utilities back to the building.
+Fund Raising has begun in earnest for the next phase of the project, bringing all the utilities back to the building during the 2017 construction season.

-We do need to line up significant in-kind/pro-bono contributions for the coming construction season in the following areas:
+We need to line up significant in-kind/pro-bono contributions in the following areas:

 - Underground contractors critically needed to bring in the necessary utilities